-We examine the relation between manager horizon and discretionary disclosure using patenting as a measure of disclosure.
-We argue that patenting reflects, in part, a manager’s decision to credibly disclose the successful outcome of research and development (R&D) projects.
-When a firm invests in R&D, but does not patent, investors are unsure whether the absence of patenting reflects failed R&D projects or successful innovations that the firm chose not to patent.
-We suggest that investors’ uncertainty about a manager’s horizon – whether the manager seeks to maximize short-term stock price or long-term profits – moderates investors’ reaction.
-When investors are more certain that a manager’s horizon is short, they expect the manager to disclose the outcome of successful investments and therefore discount nondisclosure to a greater degree.
-Based on this framework we predict managers will patent more when incentives to maximize current price are greatest and that investors will discount the value of non-disclosing firms to a greater degree when managers are likely to have shorter horizons.
-We find evidence consistent with these predictions using a variety of measures for manager horizon.
+We examine the relation between manager horizon and discretionary disclosure, using patenting as a measure of disclosure.
+Patenting reflects, in part, a manager’s decision to disclose the successful outcome of research and development (R&D).
+When a firm invests in R&D but does not patent, investors are unsure whether this reflects a failed R&D project or the manager choosing not to patent.
+We suggest that investors’ beliefs about a manager’s horizon—whether the manager seeks to maximize short-term stock price or long-term profits—moderates their reactions.
+When investors believe a manager’s horizon is short, they expect the manager to disclose successful outcomes and therefore discount nondisclosure more.
+We predict that managers will patent more per dollar of R&D spending when their horizons are short and that investors will discount the value of nondisclosing firms more when they believe the manager’s horizon is short.
+We find evidence consistent with these predictions.

 Suggested Citation: Suggested Citation